OpsHubProduct/OpsHub-Docs-Validation-Space/docs/manage/api/retrive-and-configure-integration-pair-log-setting.md

 # Input

 - Instance details:
-  - Instance details like OpsHub Integration Manager instance URL, username and password are to be given in **instanceDetails.properties** file available within the script.
+  - Instance details like <code class="expression">space.vars.SITENAME</code> instance URL, username and password are to be given in **instanceDetails.properties** file available within the script.

 - Integration details (to be given at the time of script execution):
   - Integration Group id of the entity pair for which you want to retrieve or modify the logSettings.